 Members who experience an Emergency Medical Condition while traveling outside of California should seek immediate care from the nearest Hospital.
 The Benefits of this plan will be provided anywhere in the world for treatment of an Emergency Medical Condition.

 BlueCard Program

-Under the BlueCard® Program, when you receive Out-of-Area Covered Health Care Services within the geographic area served by a Host Blue, Blue Shield will remain responsible for doing what we agreed to in the contract.
-However, the Host Blue is responsible for contracting with and generally handling all interactions with its participating healthcare providers, including direct payment to the provider.
+Under the BlueCard® Program, when you receive Out-of-Area Covered Health Care Services within the geographic area served by a Host Blue, Blue Shield will remain responsible for the provisions of this EOC.
+However, the Host Blue is responsible for contracting with and generally handling all interactions with its participating health care providers, including direct payment to the provider.

-The BlueCard Program enables you to obtain Out-of-Area Covered Health Care Services outside of California, as defined above, from a healthcare provider participating with a Host Blue, where available.
-The participating healthcare provider will automatically file a claim for the Out-of-Area Covered Health Care Services provided to you, so there are no claim forms for you to fill out.
-You will be responsible for the Member Copayments, Coinsurance, and Deductible amounts, if any, as stated in the Summary of Benefits.
+The BlueCard Program enables you to obtain Outof-Area Covered Health Care Services outside of California, as defined above, from a health care provider participating with a Host Blue, where available.
+The participating health care provider will automatically file a claim for the Out-of-Area Covered Health Care Services provided to you, so there are no claim forms for you to fill out.
+You will be responsible for the Member Copayment, Coinsurance, and Deductible amounts, if any, as stated in the Summary of Benefits.

-When you receive Out-of-Area Covered Health Care Services outside of California and the claim is processed through the BlueCard Program, the amount you pay for Out-of-Area Covered Health Care Services, if not a flat dollar copayment, is calculated based on the lower of:
+When you receive Out-of-Area Covered Health Care Services outside of California and the claim is processed through the BlueCard Program, the amount you pay for covered health care services, if not a flat dollar copayment, is calculated based on the lower of:

-- 1) The billed charges for your Out-of-Area Covered Health Care Services; or - 2) The negotiated price that the Host Blue makes available to Blue Shield.
+- The billed charges for your Out-of-Area Covered Health Care Services; or - 2) The negotiated price that the Host Blue makes available to Blue Shield.

-Often, this "negotiated price" will be a simple discount that reflects an actual price that the Host Blue pays to your healthcare provider.
-Sometimes, it is an estimated price that takes into account special arrangements with your healthcare provider or provider group that may include types of settlements, incentive payments, and/or other credits or charges.
-Occasionally, it may be an average price, based on a discount that results in expected average savings for similar types of healthcare providers after taking into account the same types of transactions as with an estimated price.
+Often, this "negotiated price" will be a simple discount that reflects an actual price that the Host Blue pays to your health care provider.
+Sometimes, it is an estimated price that takes into account special arrangements with your health care provider or provider group that may include types of settlements, incentive payments, and/or other credits or charges.
+Occasionally, it may be an average price, based on a discount that results in expected average savings for similar types of health care providers after taking into account the same types of transactions as with an estimated price.